syyunn/DeepWTO/README.md

 Therefore, for the first version of the dataset, we just naively includes all the text strings that can be found under the chapter-name of __Factual Aspect__ in every __Panel Report__.

-Normally, description about the Government Measure could be found at following:
+Normally, description about the Government Measure could be found at following classes of WTO documents:

 - Factual Aspects in Panel Report [[example](https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/46659/Q/WT/DS/161R.pdf)]
 - Request for Consultations  [[example](https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/25382/Q/G/L/292.pdf)]